peppapig450/house-price-prediction/README.md

 # House Price Prediction

-I am using miniforge3 with Python 3.8 on Ubuntu 20.04.3 lts but should work on any OS or arch.
+I am using miniforge3 with Python 3.8 on Ubuntu 20.04.3 LTS but should work on any OS or arch.

 ## Installing Anaconda/Conda